craigbaird/prime_weekend_challenge_1/README.md

 # Weekend Challenge 1

-First weekend challenge for Prime Digital Academy creating a jQuery carousel displaying feedback given by peers in my class at Prime.
+First weekend challenge for Prime Digital Academy creating a jQuery carousel displaying shoutouts given by peers in my class at Prime.

 ## Product Example